nijikokun/careful/readme.md

 ### Options

-Define options in your `package.json` file (values displayed below are the default values):
+You can define options in your `package.json` file (values displayed below are the default values):

 ```javascript
 {